List of DC Comics characters: P

-Paco

-Paco is a character appearing in American comic books published by DC Comics.
-He first appeared in Infinite Crisis #3 (February 2006) and was created by writers Keith Giffen and John Rogers and artist Cully Hamner.

-Paco is a friend of Jaime Reyes and Brenda Del Vecchio.
-After the former disappears, Paco joins the Posse, a benevolent street gang, and enters a relationship with fellow member Piñata.
-He later discovers that Brenda is the niece of influential crime boss La Dama.

-In "The New 52" reboot, Paco Testas temporarily gains abilities similar to Blue Beetle and becomes known as the Blood Beetle after being given a life-saving Transbiotic Antitrauma Unit (T.A.U.).
-This persona is later removed after Blue Beetle's scarab Khaji Da removes the T.A.U. and gives Paco a tissue transplant.

-Paco in other media

-Paco appears in Batman: The Brave and the Bold, voiced by Jason Marsden.

 Paintball

 Paintball (Paul Deisinger) is a DC Comics supervillain.
 He first appeared in Stars and S.T.R.I.P.E. #2 (September 1999), and was created by Geoff Johns and Leo Moder.

 Paintball is an art teacher who was transformed into a paint-themed criminal and became a minion of Dragon King.

 Paintball in other media

 Paul Deisinger appears in Stargirl, portrayed by Randy Havens.
 This version is an art teacher at Blue Valley High School who was transformed into a paint monster by Cindy Burman and Eclipso.
 After Stargirl frees and cures him, Deisinger undergoes a psych evaluation before being killed by Icicle's mother Lily Mahkent.

 Papercut

-Papercut is the name of a fictional character appearing in American comic books published by DC Comics.

-Benedict Booker is a criminal who can manipulate wood, but has a hard time manipulating actual wood than anything made of wood like paper.
+Papercut (Benedict Booker) is a criminal who can manipulate wood, but has a harder time manipulating actual wood than things made of wood, like paper.
 Any attempts at manipulating actual wood can give him a nosebleed.
-He went on a crime spree where he tried to rob people in the park only to be defeated by Kid Flash.
+He went on a crime spree where he tried to rob people in the park, only to be defeated by Kid Flash.

 Papercut is among the Flash villains recruited by Professor Zoom to join the Legion of Zoom.